Search by Deadline or Category

 Additional criteria may be used to address critical needs in STEM and STEM education fields and encourage diversity and inclusion per the University’s strategic plan.

 Prospective NC State students who wish to be considered for an invitation to apply may nominate themselves for consideration.
 This form also allows students to share unique academic and/or financial circumstances that they feel may cause them to be overlooked for an invitation to apply to our Program.
-The self-nomination form for the Class of 2023 will open on October 15, 2018, and close on December 1, 2018.
+The self-nomination form for the Class of 2023 will open on November 1st.

 This scholarship bulletin